-In these often impoverished theoretical accounts the everyday realities and activities associated with being disabled disappear.
-This is not to say, in this instance, that disabled people will not recognize some sense in sociological descriptions, but they are likely to recognize the social model as pertaining to part of their lives and part of their lives only.
+Not only do such sociological accounts appear to fail as scientific explanations; they also support the common complaint that Sociology's depiction of social life is utterly impoverished.
+When sociologists examine disability (or anything else for that matter) they seem to discuss things that ordinary (disabled) people find hard to recognise.
+In these theoretical accounts the everyday realities and activities associated with being disabled disappear.
+This is not to say, in this instance, that disabled people will not recognise some sense in social descriptions, but they are likely to recognise the social model as pertaining to part of their lives and part of their lives only.
 The part in question is that occupied by political rhetoric.
-In other words, sociological requirements for data gathering lead, regardless of the philosophical stance underpinning the method, to accounts that stress the gap between appearance and reality.
-As Watson (1994) comments:

-The seen but unnoticed backgrounds of everyday activities are made visible and are described from a perspective in which persons live out the lives they do, have the children they do, feel the feelings, think the thoughts, enter the relationships they do, all in order to permit the sociologist to solve his theoretical problems.

-Really their problems lie in the fact that they have made the phenomenon of disability disappear.
+In other words, sociological requirements for data gathering, lead, regardless of the philosophical stance underpinning the method (for it is true of realism and constructionism), to accounts that stress the gap between appearance and reality.
+Sociology in general, and the social model in particular, recognises these problems but presumes that the problems are theoretical in the sense that their 'problem' in getting a fit between theory and 'the world' lies in the sophistication (or lack of it) of their theories.
+As Watson (1994) comments; "The seen but unnoticed backgrounds of everyday activities are made visible and are described from a perspective in which persons live out the lives they do, have the children they do, feel the feelings, think the thoughts, enter the relationships they do, all in order to permit the sociologist to solve his theoretical problems.", when really their problems lie in the fact that they have made the phenomenon of disability disappear.
 It is in this sense that the social model of disability might be construed as an 'anti-social' model.
-The 'haecceities' (Garfinkel, 1967), the 'things', the doings, the 'this and thats' characterizing ordinary activities for those engaged in them seem to disappear whenever sociological theories and methods are brought into play.
-These difficulties will remain for so long as we search for explanations of the realities underlying commonsensically available appearances of social order in preference to an examination of how such appearances are interactionally produced.
+The 'haecceities' (Garfinkel 1967), the 'things', the doings, the 'this and thats' characterising ordinary activities for those engaged in them seem to disappear whenever sociological theories and methods are brought into play.
+These difficulties will remain for so long as we search for explanations of the realities underlying common-sensically available appearances of social order in preference to an examination of how such appearances are interactionally produced, managed, recognised and used as if they were 'the facts of the matter'.

-The Social Model as research method
+The Social Model as Research Method:

-The claim from 'method' begins by suggesting, quite rightly, that disabled peoples' experience of research 'on' them has often been less than happy.
-It is suggested that conventional social science research methods ignore the thoughts, feelings and views of those they are researching thereby becoming another aspect of disablement (Dartington et al., 1981):
+Our last sociological critique of the social model concerns its claims to provide a unique approach to social research methods.
+This claim begins by suggesting, quite rightly, that disabled people's experience of research 'on' them has often been less than happy.
+It is suggested that conventional social science research methods ignore the thoughts, feelings and views of those they are researching thereby becoming another aspect of disablement.
+(Dartington et al 1981)

-Disabled people have come to see research as a violation of their experience, as irrelevant to their needs and as failing to improve their material circumstances and quality of life.
-(Oliver, 1992, p.
-105)
+"Disabled people have come to see research as a violation of their experience, as irrelevant to their needs and as failing to improve their material circumstances and quality of life" (Oliver 1992: 105)